 Fisher's conflict in Indonesia is a long-standing phenomenon.
 The history of fisheries conflicts in Indonesia began in the 1970s, with conflicts between traditional fishers and fishermen using trawls in Sumatra and Java [5].
 Similar to other coastal areas in Indonesia, cases of fishing conflicts in South Sulawesi also show the same or almost the same patterns and indications as cases of fishing conflicts in general.
 One area with potential coastal resources is Maros Regency, which is located in South Sulawesi Province and, at the same time, has the potential to cause conflict over utilization.
 Based on research [5] that the conflict over the use of capture fisheries resources in the coastal area of Maros Regency began in 1985 and is still ongoing today.
 Coastal areas are very vulnerable to conflict, vertical conflicts with the government and horizontal conflicts between the actors (functional) of these coastal and marine resources [6].
-Furthermore, [7] states that the synergy of stakeholders is very influential in the sustainable management of coastal resources.
+Furthermore, [7] states that the synergy of stakeholders is very influentiable management of coastal resources.

-The social interaction of fishing communities in the coastal areas of Maros Regency is relatively high to utilize their fishery resources, and this is indicated by the various types of fishing gear used by fishers, such as; bagan tancap, cantrang or pa'renreng, pa'sodo, pa, bubu or pa'rakkang, fishing line, pa'jaring, pa'bagang, and so on so that the phenomenon of fishery conflict becomes a social process that also colours the social interactions of groups.
+of stakeholders is very influentiation the sustainable management of coastal resources.
+The social interaction of fishing communities in the coastal resources.
+The social interaction of fishing communities in the coastal resources. relatively high to utilize their fishery resources, and this is indicated by the various types of fishing gear used by fishers, such as; bagan tancap, cantrang or pa'renreng, pa'sodo, pa, bubu or pa'rakkang, fishing line, pa'jaring, pa'bagang, and so on so that the phenomenon of fishery conflict becomes a social process that also colours the social interactions of groups.
 The fisherman in its dynamics.
 Based on the statement [8,9] that the diversity of fishing gear types triggers conflict, it is necessary to identify its owner with a fishing gear marking system and the division of fishing zones.
-In addition, [6] his research shows that fisher conflicts can occur because of the distribution of fishing areas, a typology of fisheries jurisdiction, where fishers still adhere to the pattern of dividing traditional fishing zones.
-This study aims to analyze the types and forms of conflicts in the use of coastal resources that occur in the coastal areas of Maros Regency, South Sulawesi Province.
+In addition, [6] his research shows that fisher conflicts can occur because of the distribution of fishing areas, a typole of fisheries jurisdiction, where fishers still adhere to the pattern of dividing traditional fishing zoner this study aims to analyze the types and forms of conflicts in the use of coastal resources that occur in the coastal areas of Maros Regency, South Sulawesi Province.